inkVerb/VIP/201/Lesson-11.md

 *Take note of:* ^K ^W ^O ^X M-U

 *Note* ^Z *will "stop" the nano session, not "undo"*
-- If you ^Z back to the terminal, resume with `fg nano`, see [Shell 101 Lesson 0](https://github.com/inkVerb/VIP/blob/master/101/Lesson-00.md)
+- If you ^Z back to the terminal, resume with `fg nano`, see [Linux 101 Lesson 0](https://github.com/inkVerb/VIP/blob/master/101/Lesson-00.md)

 *(<kbd>Ctrl</kbd> + <kbd>X</kbd> to eXit)*